 This ad for Brother Thailand, a print, labelling, and sewing company, doesn’t show or mention the brand name until 9 minutes and 31 seconds into the 9 minute and 38 second ad.
 Seven seconds from the end.
 And we don’t even get a speech about how amazing their products and services are.

-By hitting these emotional notes, these ads, which are hugely popular among Asian people, have successfully broken through.
+By hitting these emotional notes, these ads, which are hugely popular, have successfully broken through.
 They have been viewed more than 17 million times on YouTube, and can be blamed for millions of cases of ugly crying, myself included.